-This document was prepared by the Metropolitan Planning Organization (MPO) for the Miami Urbanized Area in collaboration with Florida Department of Transportation, Miami-Dade Expressway Authority, Florida's Turnpike Enterprise, South Florida Regional Transportation Authority, Miami-Dade League of Cities, Miami-Dade County Regulatory and Economic Resources Department, Miami-Dade County Public Works and Waste Management Department, Miami-Dade Transit Agency, Miami-Dade Aviation Department, Miami-Dade Seaport Department, Miami-Dade County Office of Strategic Business Management, City of North Miami, City of Hialeah, City of Miami, City of Miami Beach, City of Miami Gardens, City of Homestead, Miami-Dade County Public Schools, Miami-Dade MPO Citizens Transportation Advisory Committee, Bicycle/Pedestrian Advisory Council, Freight Transportation Advisory Committee, Transportation Aesthetics Review Committee, Broward MPO, Palm Beach MPO, and South Florida Regional Planning Council.
+This document was prepared by the Miami-Dade Transportation Planning Organization (TPO) in collaboration with the Florida Department of Transportation (FDOT) District Six, Miami-Dade Expressway Authority (MDX), Florida's Turnpike Enterprise (FTE), South Florida Regional Transportation Authority (SFRTA), Miami-Dade Department of Transportation and Public Works (DTPW), Miami-Dade Regulatory and Economic Resources (RER) Department, Miami-Dade Aviation Department (MDAD), Miami-Dade Seaport Department, Miami-Dade County Office of Strategic Business Management, City of North Miami, City of Hialeah, City of Miami, City of Miami Beach, City of Miami Gardens, City of Homestead, Miami-Dade County Public Schools, Miami-Dade TPO Citizens' Transportation Advisory Committee (CTAC), Miami-Dade TPO Bicycle/ Pedestrian Advisory Committee (BPAC), Miami-Dade TPO Freight Transportation Advisory Committee (TARC), Broward County Metropolitan Planning Organization (MPO), Palm Beach County Transportation Planning Agency (TPA), and the South Florida Regional Planning Council (SFRPC).

-The Miami-Dade MPO complies with the provisions of Title VI of the Civil Rights Act of 1964, which states: No person in the United States shall, on grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.
-It is also the policy of the Miami-Dade MPO to comply with all of the requirements of the Americans with Disabilities Act.
+The Miami-Dade TPO complies with the provisions of Title VI of the Civil Rights Act of 1964, which states: No person in the United States shall, on grounds of race, color,or national origin, be excluded from participating in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.
+It is also the policy of the Miami-Dade TPO to comply with all the requirements of the Americans with Disabilities Act (ADA).
 For materials in accessible format please call (305) 375-4507.

-The preparation of this report has been financed in part from the U.S. Department of Transportation (USDOT) through the Federal Highway Administration (FHWA) and/or the Federal Transit Administration (FTA), the State Planning and Research Program (Section 505 of Title 23, U.S. Code) and Miami-Dade County, Florida.
+The preparation of this report has been financed in part from the U.S. Department of Transportation (USDOT) through the Federal Highway Administration (FHWA) and/or the Federal Transit Administration (FTA), the State Planning and Research Program (Section 505 and Title 23, U.S. Code), and Miami-Dade County, Florida.
 The contents of this report do not necessarily reflect the official views or policy of the U.S. Department of Transportation.

-EFFICIENT TRANSPORTATION DECISION MAKING REPORT
+EFFICIENT TRANSPORTATION DECISION MAKING (ETDM)